MYOMAO/QualityControl/README.md

 # QC on FLP

-## Principles of the QC System
+## Basic principles of the QC system

-QC is called Quality Control.
-It reads raw data file, analyzes it, make histograms, and publish them to the database and GUI interface.
-The basic working principle of the QC is very simple.
-The QC first checks if there is a new folder for a new run.
-If there is a new folder for a new run, it will reset all histograms.
-If there is a new file, it will read the new file and update the histograms.
-When there is no new files or new folder, it will run in an infinite loop and never stops.
+The ITS Quality Control during the commissioning at B167 reads raw data files, perform the analysis, and publish them to the database and GUI interface.
+At present QC runs as a service and checks if there is a new folder for a new run in a dedicated directory.
+If there is a new folder Run*, the histograms will be reset reset.
+The string * in the folder name is being used to tag the processed data in the database.
+If a new data file is detected in the folder, the data will be processed and the histograms updated.

-## Check if QC is running
+## Using QC to display data files

 In principle, QC is always running at FLP01 and you do not need to start the QC.
 To check if the QC is running, we can do the following steps: